- Saltwater People Historical Society

 ❖ A JOURNALIST STOPS AT THE GRATZER DOCK ❖ 1958 ❖

 The above photo shows the route that the well-known author, historian Lucile McDonald would have taken from Anacortes on the mainland to Shaw Island to visit and interview the residents in 1958.
-Her personal archives were donated to the University of WA.
+Her personal archives were donated to the UW.

 "Shaw Island in the San Juan Archipelago was one of the few places remaining in the State where a person can answer her own telephone while visiting a neighbor.